ding-lab/germlinewrapper/README.md

 set up centromeres, etc in `/image.setup/C_Centromeres/pindel-centromere-exclude.bed` set up reference (or just use SomaticWrapper's) confirm that picard is needed, and install in SomaticWrapper docker image

+* GermlineWrapper will be installed into SomaticWrapper docker image
+* Add picard to SW docker image